UniversalDependencies/UD_Javanese-CSUI/README.md

 # Acknowledgments

-* UD Javanese-CSUI was developed by the **Javanese NLP Research Group** at Information Retrieval and Natural Language Processing ([IR-NLP](https://ir.cs.ui.ac.id)) Laboratory of Faculty of Computer Science, Universitas Indonesia.
+* UD Javanese-CSUI was developed by the [Information Retrieval and Natural Language Processing (IR-NLP)](https://ir.cs.ui.ac.id) Laboratory of Faculty of Computer Science, Universitas Indonesia.
-* We are greatful to the many people who made this dataset possible: Ika Alfina, Dipta Tanaya, Putri Rizqiyah, Arlisa Yuliawati, Sri Hartati Wijono, and Arawinda Dinakaramani.
+* We are greatful to the many people who made this dataset possible: Ika Alfina, Arlisa Yuliawati, Dipta Tanaya, Arawinda Dinakaramani, Putri Rizqiyah, and Sri Hartati Wijono.

 ## References